 Restart Your iPhone

 When WhatsApp is not working, the first thing to do is restart your iPhone, which can occasionally resolve minor software glitches or bugs.
-To restart your iPhone, press and hold the power button (also known as the Sleep / Wake button) until the power slider appears on your iPhone’s display.
+To restart your iPhone, press and hold the power button (also known as the Sleep / Wake button) until the power slider appears on the screen.

-Wait about a minute, then press and hold the power button again until the Apple logo appears in the center of your iPhone’s display.
+Wait about thirty seconds, then press and hold the power or side button again until the Apple logo appears on the center of the screen.

 When WhatsApp is not working on your iPhone, there’s a decent chance that the app itself is malfunctioning.
 Sometimes, closing out of the app and reopening it can fix those minor app glitches.